-ICMA Mapping of Social Bond Principles to United Nations Sustainable Development Goals.
-By reference to the ICMA "Green and Social Bonds: A High-Level Mapping to the Sustainable Development Goals" (June 2018), the Successor Agency has determined that its Social Bonds designation reflects the use of proceeds in a manner that is consistent with "Goal 1: No Poverty", "Goal 10: Reduced Inequalities" and "Goal 11: Sustainable Cities and Communities" of the United Nations 17 Sustainable Development Goals (referred to as "UNSDGs" generally and "SDG 1", "SDG 10" and "SDG 11," specifically).
+Development Goals (referred to as "UNSDGs" generally and "SDG 1", "SDG 10" and "SDG 11," specifically).
 According to the United Nations, the UNSDGs were adopted by the United Nations General Assembly in September 2015 as part of its 2030 Agenda for Sustainable Development.
-According to the

-United Nations, SDG 1 is focused on ending poverty in all its forms everywhere, SDG 10 is focused on reducing inequality and SDG 11 is focused on making the cities and communities inclusive, safe, resilient and sustainable.
+According to the United Nations, SDG 1 is focused on ending poverty in all its forms everywhere, SDG 10 is focused on reducing inequality and SDG 11 is focused on making the cities and communities inclusive, safe, resilient and sustainable.
 ICMA maps SDG 1.4 to ICMA Social Bond Principles "Affordable Housing," "Access to Essential Services," and "Socioeconomic Advancement and Empowerment"; and maps SDG 11.1 to ICMA Social Bond Principles "Affordable Housing" and "Affordable Basic Infrastructure."

 Use of Proceeds.
-The Successor Agency expects to use a portion of the proceeds of the 2021A Bonds to finance approximately 73 affordable housing units in the Hunters Point Hill Residential District (Hunters Point Shipyard Project Area) and approximately 313 units in the Mission Bay South Project Area.
-However, the Successor Agency may use proceeds of the 2021A Bonds to fund other affordable housing developments consistent with the Affordable Housing Obligations.
+The Successor Agency expects to use a portion of the proceeds of the 2023 Series A Taxable Bonds to finance approximately [] affordable housing units in the Hunters Point Hill Residential District (Hunters Point Shipyard Project Area), approximately [] affordable housing units in the Mission Bay South Project Area and approximately [] affordable housing units in the Transbay Project Area.
+However, the Successor Agency may use proceeds of the 2023 Series A Taxable Bonds to finance other affordable housing developments under its Affordable Housing Obligations.
 See "PLAN OF FINANCE" for more details.
 Affordable units are defined as being restricted to, and priced for, households earning up to 120% of the Area Median Income ("AMI").
 The Successor Agency's rental projects typically serve low or very-low income households (up to 50% or 60% of AMI), while affordable homeownership units are designated for first-time low to moderate income buyers earning between 80%-120% of AMI.
 Ground leases for such projects guarantee affordability for 100 years.
 Allocation of proceeds occurs through the Successor Agency's annual budget and ROPs process, and is tracked through an accounting system.